CW: medical examinations, surgery, bullying, transphobia.

-I started pondering gender on a school playground in 1985 when I was five.
-One break time I realised that I wasn’t like the boys; I hated how they pushed and shoved and so I decided to hang out with girls.
+I started pondering gender on a school playground when I was five.
+One break time I realised that I wasn’t like the boys; I hated how they were continually physically pushing each other around and so I decided to hang out with girls.
 I didn’t think I was a girl; I just—in a moment, without a fuss—didn’t feel like one of the boys.
 I have many fragments of memories like this, who knows how reliable.

-There are reliable digital traces of my more recent ruminations.
-For instance, in 2014 I wrote an insignificant email in which I identified in passing as “gender queer” (sic; space included).
-It’s strikingly throwaway, at the end of a list of other identities like my sexuality and profession.
+There are reliable digital traces of my more recent ruminations (thank you Gmail search).
+For instance, in 2014 I wrote an email to my then-partner in which I identified in passing as genderqueer.
+It’s strikingly throwaway.
 I’m not certain how I arrived at that identity, but I was reading Laurie Penny’s Unspeakable Things shortly before, which discusses genderqueer people, and I tweeted their article on genderqueer feminism a year later, so their writing surely helped me along.

-A gradual process of reading, discussing, oscillating between outing and closeting my gender on social media and dating apps culminated on 10 August 2019 (postmodernist Jean-François Lyotard‘s birthday) with me changing my first name by deed poll from Andrew to the gender neutral Andi.
-I usually went by Andy so it was a trivial edit, but it significantly marked the occasion of affirming that I am trans non-binary.
-I am now classified as non-binary on work’s HR system, have changed my name with my bank and am slowly working through every other system and record I encounter.
-I am also applying for a non-binary gender recognition certificate from Ireland.
+A gradual process of reading, discussing, oscillating between outing and closeting my gender on social media and dating apps in various cryptic ways culminated on 10 August 2019 (philosopher Jean-François Lyotard‘s birthday) with me changing my first name by deed poll to the gender neutral Andi (witnesses and I scrawling signatures on the paperwork in a warehouse rave in North London, on the floor in a corner).
+I usually went by Andy so it was a trivial edit, but it significantly marked the occasion of affirming that I am trans nonbinary.
+I am now classified as nonbinary on work’s HR system, have changed my name with my bank and on my passport, received updated degree certificates, and am slowly working through every other system and record I encounter.

-Now that I write this, it’s obvious and anticlimactic that I am non-binary—I feel a deflated yet relieved kind of oh, is that it?
-A weight off my shoulders.
+Now that I write this in 2019, after many years of thinking, it’s obvious and anticlimactic that I am nonbinary—I feel a relieved kind of oh, is that it?
 It feels like a conclusion but also the beginning of a different kind of struggle to work through contradictions and tensions which I am beginning to notice.
 This blog post is an attempt to write something about where I’ve got to.

-What does it mean to be trans non-binary?
+What does it mean for me to be trans nonbinary?

 The most obvious part of my affirmed gender took the longest to recognise: trans.
 This just means that my gender is not the same as my sex assigned at birth.
 I used to think that trans people all had hormone therapy or surgery.
 Eventually I noticed that I was wrong; there is social as well as medical transition.
 Stonewall’s glossary entry for transitioning explains: